 We’re talking about how there is a clear cut differentiation between needs and wants when it comes to monthly expenses allocation from your income.
-The easiest and simplest method is the 50 30 20 budget rule.
+Learn the 5 steps to nail the budget percentage allocation with the 50 30 20 budget rule.

 Suppose you have a remaining CAN$3,000 per month from your gross income after deducting all that needs to be deducted.
 Following this rule, your monthly budget for your needs should be CAN$1,500.
 If for example, you are a minimum-wage earner who has a family of five to feed, you have no choice but to restrict yourself to this amount every month, especially if you’re on a mortgage.

 Impose fiscal discipline by sticking to food rationing, sending your children to public school, wearing old clothes, and conserving on heating expenses.
 This might seem impossible, but with a will and gut made of steel, you can succeed, especially since you are a member of the middle class and not some minimum wage earner.